Son of New Mexico murder suspect in area of killing -prosecutors | Law-Order

 The son of the primary suspect in the killings of four Muslim men in New Mexico was in the area of an Aug.
 5 murder at the time it took place based on cellphone data, federal prosecutors said on Monday.

-Shaheen Syed was in the location in Albuquerque where his father Muhammad Syed is charged with murdering Naeem Hussain on Aug.
+Shaheen Syed was in the location in Albuquerque where Naeem Hussain was murdered on Aug.
 5 shortly after the killing took place, prosecutors said in court documents.
 (Reporting By Andrew Hay in Taos, New Mexico; Editing by Mark Porter)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)